 - is aged under 18

-- can’t make a statement themselves, eg because of mental incapacity or illness
+- cannot make a statement themselves - for example, because of mental incapacity or illness

 Close relatives include spouses and partners, parents, children, grandparents, grandchildren, siblings and dependants.
 Other family members, guardians and carers of victims may also be allowed to make a statement.

-When a number of the victim’s relatives want to make a statement, the Parole Board may ask that 1 or 2 statements are submitted that represent the relatives.
+When more than one relative wants to make a statement, the Parole Board may ask for 1 or 2 statements to represent them all.

-If you opted into the Victim Contact Scheme, you’ll be told when a prisoner is being considered for parole by your Victim Liaison Officer.
+If you choose to join the Victim Contact Scheme, your Victim Liaison Officer will tell you when a prisoner is being considered for parole.

-You can still make a statement if you chose to not join the Victim Contact Scheme.
-Contact your local probation office
+If you did not join the Victim Contact Scheme, you can contact your local probation office about: